 We encourage participants to fully engage in the listserve in order to receive the full benefits of its membership.
 Want to know what other state laws have been enacted?
 Post questions, share events and job opportunities, and gain valuable insight from fellow state criminal justice advocates.
 A newsletter is disseminated monthly to provide a snapshot of NACDL’s state criminal justice priorities.

 To join the network, please send a message with your full contact information to firstname.lastname@example.org.

 NACDL Annual State Criminal Justice Network Conference: Every year, NACDL brings together advocates from around the country for our annual State Criminal Justice Network Conference.
 This conference offers participants the opportunity to hear from experts on state criminal justice reform and the opportunity to network of like-minded advocates.
-The 2020 State Criminal Justice Network Conference will be a live virtual online event taking place on August 17-19.
-The conference will be free.
-Registration is required.
+The 2021 State Criminal Justice Network Conference will be held as a live virtual event on August 18-20, 2021.